oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 ## Doing a release

-To release a new version of Oppia, follow the following steps:
+To release a new version of Oppia, follow the following steps.
+This assumes that a `release-{{VERSION_NUMBER}}` branch has already been cut.

 1. If any changes have been made to the integrations\_dev folder or to /static/scripts/oppia-player-0.0.0.js since the last release, run the integrations release process and test these integrations.
 More information can be found [here](https://github.com/oppia/oppia/tree/master/integrations_dev/build_new_release.py).

 1. If the terms have been updated in this release cycle, update feconf.REGISTRATION_PAGE_LAST_UPDATED_UTC accordingly.

+1. If new contributors have contributed in this release cycle, update the `AUTHORS` and `CONTRIBUTORS` files, as well as the Credits section on `pages/about.html`.

 1. Run the tests.
 Make sure they all pass.